Using – How we do things around here – to develop your team

 - why continue?

-Using team performance as a map, we understand that people on teams and teams as a whole start and get stuck in different places along the map – and that the map is only useful when the people and the team are using a similar map.
+Using team performance as a map, we understand that people on teams and teams start and get stuck in different places along the map – and that the map is only useful when the people and the team are using a similar map.

 Working with many teams and viewing this map through a human-adaptive-system perspective, I have begun flipping the map to work with a team where they are at as opposed to an ideal version of where they should be.
 The – start with why – philosophy forces you into idealized thinking and leads to frustration that the why is not that well known.